Bristol Family School CIC

 WHO WE ARE

-The team is made up of two Clinical Psychologists, and a former teacher now Psychotherapist.
+Our core team consists of Clinical Psychologists, a former teacher now Psychotherapist, and a child group specialist.

 We have extensive experience of working in schools and delivering mental health interventions to vulnerable children and their families.